Precision digital thermometer for professional kitchens and food safety.

 Is It a Myth to Rest Meat After Cooking?

-Letting the meat rest myth is debunked by scientific claims that the process of cooking the meat with heat allows the juice to penetrate deeper into the meat fibers.
-If you leave the meat to rest, it will only give the juice enough time to migrate outward to the edges of the meat.
-Even if you take the meat out of the grill or oven, the transfer of energy means that the meat will continue to cook.
-The heat also promotes evaporation and leaving the meat to rest will encourage the evaporation process.
-As a result, more juice will leak out of the meat through resting, which is contrary to the popular myth.
+The myth that letting the meat rest is debunked by scientific evidence showing that cooking meat with heat allows the juices to penetrate deeper into the meat fibers.
+If you leave the meat to rest, it will only give the juice enough time to migrate outward to the edges.
+Even if you take the meat off the grill or out of the oven, the transfer of energy means it will continue to cook.
+The heat also promotes evaporation, and letting the meat rest will encourage it.
+As a result, more juice will leak out of the meat during resting, contrary to the popular myth.

 letting the meat sit outside for too long could make the meat too cold to eat.